Chrisserknee/PostReady/POSTHOG_SETUP.md

 - Check that environment variables are set correctly
 - Verify the API key is valid
 - Check browser console for any errors
 - Ensure `NEXT_PUBLIC_` prefix is used for environment variables

 **Events not showing up?**
+- Wait a few minutes for events to process
+- Check PostHog dashboard filters
+- Verify you're looking at the correct project

+- Ensure `NEXT_PUBLIC_` prefix is used for environment variables

+**Events not showing up?**